-The political feasibility of low-carbon transformations is likely to be influenced by a number of structural factors such as the extent of energy scarcity, natural endowments (fossil fuel reserves, solar and wind resources), capacity to produce and adopt new technologies, and existing energy infrastructure.
-It is plausible that such structural differences between countries play a role in the political process but little, if any, comparative research appears to have been done on whether, how and why they matter to low-carbon transformation.
+reserves, solar and wind resources), capacity to produce and adopt new technologies, and existing energy infrastructure.
+It is plausible that such structural differences between countries play a role in the political process but little, if any, comparative research appears to have been conducted on whether, how and why they matter to low-carbon transformation.

-This recognition helps to situate further research in the debate on the role of agency vs structure in transformations.
+This recognition helps to situate further research in the debate on the role of agency versus structure in transformations.
 The earlier theoretical discussion in Section 2 and the concluding observations in Section 7 prioritised the role of agency.
 This was not a voluntarist choice but derived from the - widely agreed - need for urgent action.
 We concluded that alliances play a key role in accelerating the process, but we must also recognise that these alliances operate within structures.
 Unpacking these structures seems essential for future research.

-The country studies the report draws on show structural factors that inhibit or facilitate transformations.
-Some inhibiting factors are inherited from millions of years of evolution, namely the fossil fuel endowments; others are of recent origin and man-made, notably investment in fossil fuel infrastructure, which is at the core of the path dependency argument.
+Our country studies show structural factors that inhibit or facilitate transformations.
+Some inhibiting factors are inherited from millions of years of evolution, namely the fossil fuel endowments; others are of recent origin and man-made, notably investment in fossil fuel infrastructure.
 The facilitating factors can also be subdivided into those 'given by nature', namely the wind and solar endowments, and those which are man-made, notably the national capacity to produce the new renewable energy technologies.
 Where such capacity exists the lobby for renewables is likely to be much stronger.
 As discussed above, we must also consider an involuntary facilitating factor, namely energy shortages, which are likely to lower resistance to introducing renewables.
-Our overall argument is that all these factors influence the political feasibility of transformations and that inter-country comparative research would reveal how (in)significant they are to the formation of alliances that accelerate or slow down the transformations.8
+Our overall argument is that all these factors influence the political feasibility of transformations and that inter-country comparative research would reveal how (in)significant they are to the formation of alliances that accelerate or slow down the transformations.

 These are not the only factors.
 Institutional systems play a role.
 The distinction between coordinated and liberal institutional systems (Hall and Soskice 2001) seems relevant.
-Given the high interdependence of public and private investments in the energy sector, we can hypothesise that coordinated institutional systems are more conducive to energy transitions (Lockwood 2015).
+Given the high interdependence of public and private investments in the energy sector, we can hypothesise that coordinated institutional systems are more conducive to energy transitions (Lockwood 2015, Hochstetler and Kostka 2015).
 And given the enormous uncertainties and the need to experiment, we can hypothesise that decentralised systems are more conducive to rapid learning (Schmitz et al. 2015b).
-For example, Altenburg and Engelmeier (2013) highlight the importance of subnational experimentation and learning to promote solar energy in India.
+For example, Altenburg and Engelmeier (2013) highlight the importance of sub-national experimentation and learning to promote solar energy in India.
 Finally, crises affect the political feasibility of policies.
-Crises provide alliances with political spaces.
-In summary, comparative research, between countries and/or over time, would help researchers or policymakers to make a judgement on the political feasibility of climate-relevant policies.
+Crises provide alliances with new political spaces - essential for bringing about change.
+In summary, research which is comparative - between countries and/or over time - would help researchers or policymakers to make a judgement on the political feasibility of climate-relevant policies.

 At the risk of getting carried away, one could go further by making dynamic assessments that experiment with the notion of political tipping points.
 The tipping point idea refers to a process where, beyond a certain point, changes accelerate.
 It is a point at which little things make a big difference (Gladwell 2000).
 The inspiration for using it here comes from earth and climate scientists, who suggest that changes in the bio-sphere or earth system are not linear and that tipping points exist that are critical for the future of human life on our planet.
-Indicators of political tipping points could be the ratio between high- and low-carbon investments or the power balance between high- and low-carbon alliances; but there might well be other constellations that make a difference.